SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ### Using Peano Numbers

-Using the peano encoding, we can express our evaluation order scenario and test as follows:
+Using the peano encoding, we can now express our evaluation order scenario and test as follows:
-We want to get information about the message receiver and each of its arguments: we will compute and store a peano number for each of these sitations.
+We want to get information about the message receiver and each of its arguments: we will compute and store a peano number for each of these situations.

 Let us implement this now.
 The message receiving the arguments will receive as argument three generated peano values, that we will return as dynamic literal array.
 If the evaluation order is right, the evaluation order of the receiver should be 0, the evaluation of the first argument should be 1, and so on.

 We add a new instance variable to `CInterpretable` to store the evaluation order of the receiver of a message.